Shooting Star Succulent Planter

 Brush off any soil from the leaves with a paintbrush to clean up the finished display.

 Water the container well once you have finished planting.
-Leave the container in a bright location, out of direct sunlight for a few days.
+Leave it in a bright location, out of direct sunlight for a few days.
 Then you are free to move it to a bright and sunny spot.When the water has all drained through, set the table and make this planter the star!

 More on caring for succulents here: